2020 Medicaid Promoting Interoperability Program Requirements

 Modified Stage 2 to Stage 3 MU Measures and Objectives Comparison Tool

 For PY 2019 and beyond, CMS is now requiring the use of 2015 Edition CEHRT for all providers.
 Also, all providers must attest to Stage 3 meaningful use, as providers may no longer attest to Modified Stage 2.
 Due to this change, we have created a stage comparison tool to support providers and their stakeholders in understanding these changes.

 All information found below is taken from the CMS Promoting Interoperability Program overview page.

 Meaningful Use Specification Sheets

-The Meaningful Use Objectives specification sheets for the Medicare and Medicaid Promoting Interoperability Programs bring together critical information on each objective to help eligible professionals understand what they need to do to demonstrate meaningful use successfully.
-For eligible professionals, Stage 3 Meaningful Use in PY 2019 has a total of eight meaningful use objectives.
+The Meaningful Use Objectives specification sheets for the Medicaid Promoting Interoperability Program brings together critical information on each objective to help eligible professionals understand what they need to do to demonstrate meaningful use successfully.
+For eligible professionals, Stage 3 Meaningful Use in PY 2020 has a total of eight meaningful use objectives.

 PA is now capable of receiving Clinical Quality Measures Electronically! (eCQMs)

 Submitting your Electronic Clinical Quality Measures (eCQMs) is a simple process where you or your Electronic Health System (EHR) generates a Quality Reporting Document Architecture (QRDA3) formatted data file for each provider that is attesting to the Promoting Interoperability Program.
 Files are transmitted to the Commonwealth either through your Health Information Organization (HIO) or using Direct Messaging (DM).
 Sending eCQMs via your HIO requires you to drop the files into a secure folder, your HIO will then encrypt and transfer them securely to the Department.